Concordium/concordium-update-proposals/source/CIS/cis-1.rst

     - An address balance contains insufficient amount of tokens to complete some transfer of a token.
   * - UNAUTHORIZED
     - -42000003
-    - Sender is not the address owning the tokens or an operator of the owning address.
-Note this can also be used if adding another authentication level on top of the standard.
+    - Sender is unauthorized to call this function.
+Note authorization is not mandated anywhere in this specification, but can still be introduce on top of the standard.
-  * - CONTRACT_ONLY
-    - -42000004
-    - The sender is not a contract address.

 The smart contract implementing this specification MAY introduce custom error codes other than the ones specified in the table above.